-Domain: E7 Activity Range: E5 Event
+Domain: E7 Activity

+Range: E5 Event

+Quantification: many to many (0,n:0,n)

 Scope note: This property identifies the relationship between a preparatory activity and the event it is intended to be preparation for.

 This includes activities, orders and other organisational actions, taken in preparation for other activities or events.